 - in the case of personal data you share in any Overleaf community services you participate in (for example blogs, forums, and wikis), to the public.

-We take appropriate technical and organisational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorised access, destruction, misuse, modification or disclosure.
+We take appropriate technical and organizational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorized access, destruction, misuse, modification or disclosure, including generally accepted standards designed to protect personal data provided to us, both during transmission and once it is received.
 Please see our security overview for details.

 Retention of your personal data

-We only keep your personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed, erased or anonymised.
+We only keep your personal data for as long as it is necessary for the purposes for which it was collected or as otherwise permitted by law, after which it will be destroyed, erased or anonymised.
 For example, if you are an Overleaf user, we will delete your account profile if you close your account, but may however retain certain limited personal data about you to record your association with content you’ve made public, and as required to comply with applicable law.

-While Overleaf is based in the UK, much of our product infrastructure is based elsewhere.
-This means that the use and operation of Overleaf may involve the transfer of personal data from the jurisdiction in which you are based, including to the locations of our affiliates and service providers such as the United States.
-Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the EEA shall involve implementing at least one of the following safeguards:
+While we are based in the UK, parts of our operations and much of our product infrastructure is based elsewhere, including the United States.
+This means that in order to run our business and operate Overleaf, personal data may be transferred to the USA, as well as to other locations where our affiliates and service providers are based.
+Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the European Economic Area (“EEA”) shall involve implementing at least one of the following safeguards:

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;

 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection;